-- BEST FOR LARGE ROOMS: LEVOIT Humidifier for Large Room
+- BEST FOR LARGE ROOMS: LEVOIT Humidifiers for Large Room Bedroom

-- BEST FOR ESSENTIAL OILS: GENIANI Cool-Mist Humidifier & Essential Oil Diffuser
+- BEST FOR ESSENTIAL OILS: GENIANI Smart Aroma Ultrasonic Humidifier

-- BEST FOR BABIES: Crane Adorables Ultrasonic Cool Mist Humidifier
+- BEST FOR NURSERIES: Crane Adorables Ultrasonic Cool Mist Humidifier

 What to Consider When Choosing the Best Cool-Mist Humidifier

 While shopping for a cool-mist humidifier for a room, there are several factors to consider, including type, intended use, and what advanced features are most important.

 Cool-mist humidifiers include evaporative and ultrasonic models, with some capable of functioning as both cool-mist and warm-mist humidifiers.

 - Evaporative humidifiers: This type of humidifier uses evaporation to create humidity.
 A fan draws air into the unit, passes it through a wick or filter that adds moisture, then pushes the air back out into the room.
 One benefit evaporative humidifiers have over their ultrasonic counterparts is that they filter the water, eliminating impurities that can leave filmy residue on surfaces around the unit.
 They also won’t over-humidify the room (which can lead to unhealthy mold and mildew) because the evaporation process stops naturally once the surrounding air is saturated.
 The simplicity of these units makes them durable, but they do require significant maintenance, including a thorough cleaning at least once a week to prevent the growth of dangerous mold and bacteria.